p00ya/climbing_ratings/README.md

 python3 02-run_estimation.py data
 ```

-It will typically run in less than a second per 10,000 ascents (measured on an Intel Core i5-8210Y).
+It will typically run in less than 5 seconds per 100,000 ascents (measured on an Intel Core i5-8210Y).

 ### R scripts

 A collection of R scripts are used for data preparation and results analysis.
 They can be sourced into an R session.
-The scripts use several libraries from the "tidyverse" collection, which can be installed from R:
+The scripts use several libraries from the "tidyverse" collection.
+Additionally, to read JSON data from theCrag API responses, the "jsonlite" package is required.
+The packages can be installed from R:

 ```
-install.packages("tidyverse")
+install.packages(c("tidyverse", "jsonlite"))
 ```

 Together, `00-data_prep_functions.R` and `01-data_prep.R` create appropriate input CSV files for `02-run_estimation.py`.